marinapapa/Papadopoulou_et_al_2024_swaRmverse/README.md

 ### Citation:

 _Papadopoulou M.*, Garnier S., King A.J.
-(Under review) swaRmverse: an R package for the comparative analysis of collective motion._
+(2024) swaRmverse: an R package for the comparative analysis of collective motion.
+Methods in Ecology and Evolution._

 #### Contact: